edeliciouso/Predicting-Crop-Yields/README.md

 - DecisionTree.ipynb : contains the testing using the Decision Tree model
 - RidgeRegression.ipynb : contains the testing using the Ridge Regression model
 - XGBoost.ipynb : contains the testing using the XGBoost model
+- KNN.ipynb : contains the testing using the K-Nearest-Neighbors model